Who is Jaron M. LeGrair?

 As a lifelong supporter of the arts and arts education, he, along with his two older brothers Emmanuel and Durrell, founded the Flossye J. Bass Foundation for the Arts, a scholarship fund that provides money and resources to students of color pursuing the arts collegiately.
 This Foundation is affectionately named after his late maternal grandmother.

-Jaron M. LeGrair’s 2024 TEDxAkron Talk - Coming Soon, after the event!
+Jaron M. LeGrair’s 2024 TEDxAkron Talk - Coming Soon!

 TEDxAkron Q&A with Jaron